aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/add-slicers-excel-aspose-cells-java-guide/_index.md

 ---
-title: "Add Slicers to Excel Using Aspose.Cells for Java&#58; A Developer's Guide"
+title: "How to Add Slicer to Excel Using Aspose.Cells for Java"
-description: "Learn how to use Aspose.Cells for Java to add slicers in Excel workbooks, enhancing data filtering and analysis."
+description: "Learn how to add slicer to Excel workbooks using Aspose.Cells for Java, enabling powerful data filtering and analysis."
-date: "2025-04-08"
+date: "2025-12-13"
 weight: 1
 url: "/java/advanced-features/add-slicers-excel-aspose-cells-java-guide/"
 keywords:
 - Aspose.Cells for Java
 - add slicers Excel Java
 - Excel data filtering Aspose
 ---

 {{< blocks/products/pf/main-wrap-class >}}